olmallet81/GALGO-2.0/README.md

 ```
 $ ./run
 ```
 In this example we have constructed a class called MyObjective containing the function to optimize, this does not have to be necessarily the case if you do not need a complex objective function needing more arguments than the vector of parameters only.

+NB: if the objective function is time consuming you can go parallel by compiling with the flag -fopenmp.

 ## Ouput